li-boxuan/Terminus-CLI/README.md

 power autonomous agents in the terminal.

 Note that Terminus CLI is a fork of [Terminus-2 agent](https://www.tbench.ai/terminus), which is a built-in agent in terminal-bench.
+Terminus CLI 2.0.0 shows slightly better performance than Terminus-2 agent with openai/gpt-5 model on terminal-bench@2.0.0 benchmark.
+Different from Terminus-2, which by design runs its control logic outside task's container, Terminus CLI is a standalone library that runs entirely inside task's container.

 ## Installation